FrankC01/tributary/README.md

 # tributary

-A Clojure library to work with XPDL/BPMN.
+A Clojure library for parsing BPMN and/or XPDL.

 ## Objective